 Major repair works done before the listing allows a property seller to gain even more significant profit.
 Look at it this way, the total repair cost done six months ago is way cheaper than the current prices, including the materials used.
 Plus, the contractor fees before are not as expensive as the current fee today.

 Furthermore, the property already gained a value boost.
 Thus, the seller has the chance to increase its value in the market.
 If a deal is closed, the seller earns more than what is spent on the repair works, especially if it’s a major one.

 Major repairs can be expensive.
 But when done, thorough research and wise decision-making give the property seller a competitive advantage.
 Most of today’s buyers are targeting “move-in ready.”
-So if that phrase describes how you’re selling your property then you will be well on your way to profit more when closing the deal.
+So if that phrase describes how you’re selling your property then you will be well on your way to profiting more when closing the deal.